 All electives are two or four weeks in duration.
 Students must have a car for transportation to travel to the clinical sites, which are generally located in Kalamazoo.
 Parking is provided at each of the clinical areas.

-Free shared housing is provided on a first-come, first-served basis.
+Shared accommodations may be available on a first-come, first-served basis.

 Descriptions and objectives for elective clerkships for visiting fourth-year medical students are available on the online Course Catalog.